CRIB-project/crib_daq_mgmt/README.md

 # CRIB DAQ management scripts

 CRIB currently uses [babirl + MPV](https://ribf.riken.jp/RIBFDAQ/index.php?DAQ/Information) configuration.
-Useful scripts have been created using python and shellscript for ease of set-up and management.
+Useful scripts have been developed using `Python` and `Shellscript` for ease of set-up and management.

 As for the python environment, we are using ["uv" package manager](https://docs.astral.sh/uv/).
-Please install the uv in advance.
+Please install the `uv` in advance.

 # Usage

-It assume the scripts are stored in $HOME/exp directory, that is:
+It assume the scripts are stored in `$HOME/exp` directory, that is:

 ```shell
 > cd ~